QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ## Slide 16: Marine recordings

-This LDFC spectrogram is derived from a 24-hour hydrophone recording taken 15 km off the coast of Georgia, USA.
+These LDFC spectrograms are derived from a 24-hour hydrophone recording taken 15 km off the coast of Georgia, USA.
 The water is only 15 m deep and the hydrophone was positioned 2m off the ocean floor.
 Note in this case, that the horizontal grid-lines are 200 Hz apart with 1 kHz full scale.

 {% include figure.html src="Slides/Slide20.png" caption="Slide 16.
 Audio courtesy of courtesy of Aaron Rice, Cornell Lab of Ornithology." %}